-- A 1. ► Answers will vary. - One knob moves the stage forward and backward, and the other moves the stage left and right. - 6. ► Turning the coarse adjustment knob clockwise lowers the stage; turning the knob counterclockwise raises the stage. - B \rightarrow 10X \cdot 40X = 400X total magnification - MAKING CONNECTIONS: The fine adjustment knob is designed for very precise and very small changes in focus to bring an already focused object into the sharpest focus, and thus one complete revolution will barely move the stage.
+- A 1.
+Students should see the amount of light changing. - 2.
+One knob moves the stage forward and backward, and the other moves the stage left and right. - 6.
+Turning the coarse adjustment knob clockwise lowers the stage; turning the knob counterclockwise raises the stage. - B \bullet 10X \bullet 40X = 400X total magnification - ▶ MAKING CONNECTIONS: The fine adjustment knob is designed for very precise and very small changes in focus to bring an already focused object into the sharpest focus, and thus, one complete revolution will barely move the stage.
 In contrast, the coarse adjustment knob is designed for rapid initial focusing and thus produces much more movement per revolution.

-- C 3. ► Moving the condenser lens will increase or decrease both the total illumination and the resolution of the field of view. - D 4.
-Moving to higher magnification decreases the overall size of the field of view. - Moving to higher magnification decreases the field of view, and thus less light is seen. - MAKING CONNECTIONS: The entire specimen is illuminated from below.
+- C 3.
+Moving the condenser lens will increase or decrease both the total illumination and the resolution of the field of view. - D 4.
+Moving to higher magnification decreases the overall size of the field of view. - ▶ Moving to higher magnification decreases the field of view, and thus less light is seen.

+▶ MAKING CONNECTIONS: The entire specimen is illuminated from below.
 Only the light passing through the particular part of the specimen in the field of view reaches the eye.
 When moving to higher power, the field of view is reduced.
 Less of the specimen is in the field of view, so less light is transmitted.

-- A 1. ▶ e - 2. ▶ ə - The image is upside down and reversed. - 3.
-As the slide moves to the right, the image appears to move left. - As the slide moves away, the image appears to move closer. - MAKING CONNECTIONS: The image appears to be inverted when viewed through the microscope-it is upside down and also reversed from side to side.
+- A 1. ▶ e (direct viewing) - 2. ▶ ⇒ (under low power) - 3.
+The image is upside down and reversed. - 4.
+As the slide moves to the right, the image appears to move left. - As the slide moves away from you, the image appears to move toward you. - ▶ MAKING CONNECTIONS: The image appears to be inverted when viewed through the microscope-it is upside down and also reversed from side to side.
 When the slide is moved in one direction, through the microscope it appears to be moving in the opposite direction.

 - A 5.
-Answers will vary depending on what slides students view. - ► MAKING CONNECTIONS: Depth of field decreases as magnification increases.
+Due to manufacturer variations, the order of the threads will vary depending on what specific slides you provide for the students to view. - ▶ MAKING CONNECTIONS: Depth of field decreases as magnification increases.
 The image is magnified, but the actual diameter of the tube through which the image is viewed is unchanged, so less of it is visible within that space.